lhe17/nebula/README.md

 #>
 #> $covariance
 #> NULL
+#>
+#> $random_effect
+#> NULL
 ```

-The function by default fitted the negative binomial gamma mixed model
-(NBGMM) for each of the genes, and return a list of summary statistics
-including the fold change, p-values, and both subject-level and
-cell-level overdispersions (*σ*<sup>2</sup> and *ϕ*<sup> − 1</sup>).
-The
-cells need to be grouped by the subjects (that is, the cells of the same
+The cells in the count matrix need to be grouped by the subjects (that
-subject should be placed consecutively) before using as the input to the
+is, the cells of the same subject should be placed consecutively) before
-`nebula` function.
-If the cells are not grouped, the `group_cell`
+using as the input to the function `nebula`.
+If the cells are not
-function can be used to first reorder the cells, as shown below.
-If a
+grouped, the function `group_cell` can be used to first reorder the
-scaling factor is specified by the user, it should also be included in
+cells, as shown below.
+If a scaling factor is specified by the user, it
-`group_cell`.
-If the cells are already grouped, `group_cell` will return
+should also be included in `group_cell`.
+If the cells are already
-*NULL*.
+grouped, `group_cell` will return *NULL*.

 ### Example